TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/Index.rst

 .. _types-optional:

-The power of the "types"-configuration becomes clear when you want the form composition of a record to depend on a value from the record.
+The power of the "types" configuration becomes clear when you want the form composition of a record to depend on a value from the record.
 Let's look at the "tx_examples_dummy" table from the "examples" extension.
 The "ctrl" section of its TCA contains a "type" property: